The SDSN at the 2025 UN High-Level Political Forum

 Organizers: SDSN Germany and Science Platform Sustainability 2030 (wpn2030), in collaboration with the Ministry of the Environment of the Czech Republic

 Today’s increasingly complex, interconnected sustainable development challenges require coherent policies that integrate all three dimensions of sustainable development: social, environmental, and economic.
-Inclusive and collaborative coordination and decision-making processes across ministries, departments and public agencies are therefore crucial.
-This side event will present and discuss preliminary research results and insights from different country contexts on formats, success factors and challenges for interministerial coordination for sustainable development.
+Inclusive and collaborative coordination and decision-making processes across ministries, departments, and public agencies are therefore crucial.
+This side event presented and discussed preliminary research results and insights from different country contexts on formats, success factors, and challenges for interministerial coordination for sustainable development.

 Partner Events at HLPF